UKCloud/documentation/articles/sra/sra-gs.md

     ![Certification Path of Certificate dialog](images/sra-windows-certificate-path.png)

-### Linux certificate store
+### Linux & Mac OS

-The Linux certificate store is just a file structure under the root or user account depending on how you use Linux OS.
-For the Linux client to work the following must be true:
+The Linux & Mac OS certificate store is just a file structure under the user account you'll be using to connect to the SRAS VPN.
+For the AnyConnect client to work, the following must be true:

 - All certificate files must end with the extension `.pem`

 - All private key files must end with the extension `.key`

 - A client certificate and its corresponding private key must have the same filename.
 For example `client.pem` and `client.key`

+- **The certificate and key must be owned by the same user and stored in that user's file structure.**

 Using the example customer issued certificate SRAS1-1-2-001.pem the files would be stored in the following locations for root.
 The key file generated above needs to moved and renamed appropriately.